 - Employees should serve food to customers.
 There should be no open food areas.
 Where food is served buffet-style, all items displayed for customer use should be individually wrapped or be a single serve item.
-Pre-prepared covered portions are recommended. - Customers will retrieve their food on a tray from a dedicated food collection area. - An employee will be available at the food collection area to provide customers with cutlery and water when they are collecting their food. - Once the customer has collected their tray, they must make their way to their assigned table. - Any extra items the customer orders, other than the food collected at the food counter service area, will be ordered from their table. - Customers are not permitted to access bar counters to order beverages or for seating. - Customers remain seated at their table except when availing of the food counter service, using the toilet, paying, arriving and departing. - Robust measures in place to ensure that customers are not permitted to move freely around the premises.
+Preprepared covered portions are recommended. - Customers will retrieve their food on a tray from a dedicated food collection area. - An employee will be available at the food collection area to provide customers with cutlery and water when they are collecting their food. - Once the customer has collected their tray, they should make their way to their assigned table. - Any extra items the customer orders, other than the food collected at the food counter service area, will be ordered from their table. - Customers remain seated at their table except when availing of the food counter service, using the toilet, paying, arriving and departing. - Robust measures in place to ensure that customers are not permitted to move freely around the premises.